YM-Xiu/AR-VIM/README.md

 # AR-VIM Dataset
 This is the official repository of the paper "_Detecting Visual Information Manipulation Attacks in Augmented Reality: A Multimodal Semantic Reasoning Approach_".
-The paper has been accepted by 2025 IEEE ISMAR (**Best Paper Award, Top 1%**), and also conditionally accepted as a special issue of IEEE TVCG.
+The paper has been accepted by 2025 IEEE ISMAR (**Best Paper Award, Top 1%**), and also accepted as a special issue of IEEE TVCG.
 It introduces **AR-VIM**, a dataset of 452 raw-AR video pairs.
 The videos were all collected in real-world settings.

 The dataset is now available on [Hugging Face Datasets](https://huggingface.co/datasets/HarbingerKX/AR-VIM).
 See [Download Instructions](#download-instructions) for detailed usage and access options.